yoanisgil/flocker-cluster/README.md

-# Creating a Flocker Cluster using Docker and Ansible
+# Running Jenkins on top of a  Flocker Cluster using Docker and Ansible

 At [Valtech Canada](https://www.valtech.com/)  we're always looking for new challenges and ways to improve our technology stack which is why I set my self onto the task of building a [Jenkins](https://jenkins.io/index.html) cluster using Docker's [Multi-Host Networking](https://docs.docker.com/engine/userguide/networking/get-started-overlay/)  , [Swarm](https://docs.docker.com/swarm/overview/) and [Compose](https://docs.docker.com/compose/overview/).